-P700 vitrifes to a very pleasant silky surface and is translucent on thin pieces.
-Compared to our other porcelains, P700 burns to a distinctly blue-white tone at cone 10 reduction firing (compared to the off-whites of the others).
+P700 vitrifies to a very pleasant silky surface and is translucent on thin pieces.
+Compared to our other porcelains it burns much cleaner (to a distinctly blue-white tone at cone 10 reduction firing compared to their off-white or ivory colors).

-As with any zero-porosity porcelain, fired warping is always an issue, you can manage this by avoiding shapes that lack structural strength (i.e. straight sided cylinders, goblets with flared bases, overhung bowls).
+This is a zero-porosity porcelain so warping during firing can be an issue.
+Avoiding shapes that lack structural strength (i.e. straight sided cylinders, goblets with flared bases, severely overhung, flared or non-curved profile bowls).
 Be careful to use kiln shelves that are flat.
 Kiln wash is needed to prevent pieces from sticking to the shelf during firing.

 Drying Shrinkage: 5.0-5.5% Water Content: 23.5-24.5% Drying Factor: D542